The 7-Step Antidote to Cure the Silent Wealth-Killer Known as Analysis Paralysis

 If your answer is between “six months” and “too long,” you are suffering from the silent killer we like to call analysis paralysis.

-It is no secret that the victims of this terrible “disease” are newbies.
-This article is designed to remedy this plague that has struck many wannabe real estate investors, to help turn the wannabe investors to experienced investors.
+It is no secret that most victims of this terrible “disease” are newbies.
+This article is designed to remedy this plague that has struck many wannabe real estate investors, to help turn the wannabe into an experienced investor.

 Close your eyes and think back to your proudest moment, your biggest achievement.
 Where were you?
 What were you doing?
 Why were you so proud?